Get started

 Before you begin

-These quick start steps assume that you have kubectl and helm installed.
-For full installation instructions, see Install kgateway.
+These quick start steps assume that you have a Kubernetes cluster, kubectl, and helm already set up.
+For quick testing, you can use Kind.

 kind create cluster